 In the Netherlands, the scheme is a career average salary scheme and remains open to new hires.
 Members accrue a portion of their current salary at a rate calculated to enable them to reach a pension level based on their average salary.
 The Dutch pension plan is a selfadministrated fund that falls under the supervision of the Dutch Central Bank (DNB).
 Effective January 1, 2015, the scheme funding level is determined by the new Financial Assessment Framework (nFTK).
 The nFTK introduces an interest rate term structure (ultimate forward rate) in determining funding liabilities based on a 120-month moving average of the 20-year forward rate.
 Other changes under nFTK were higher solvency buffers in order to realize the legally required degree of actuarial certainty (97.5%), stricter funding rules for indexation, while benefit reductions, if necessary, will be smoothed over time when recovery to full funding within 10 years is not expected.
 Reductions will amount to one-tenth of the deficit at measurement date.
 Indexation of pension entitlements will not be allowed at funding ratios below 110%, while full indexation will be allowed only at funding ratios higher than approximately 125% (plan-specific).
 The Dutch pension scheme has an (unaudited) coverage ratio - as determined under the nFTK - of 107.3% at December 31, 2015.
 In addition, current recovery plans no longer apply and will be replaced by rolling 10-year recovery plans when funding ratios are below the full funding level.
 Recovery plans should be submitted to DNB, in the event of funding shortfalls, on an annual basis.
 The pension contributions are based on contributions by employer (two-third) and employees (one-third).
 The total annual pension contribution is currently determined at 24% of base salary.
-As of January
+As of January 1, 2015, the pension base is capped at €100,000, corrected for annual inflation.

 The U.S. retirement scheme has an annual statutory valuation which forms the basis for establishing the employer contribution each year (subject to ERISA and IRS minimums).
 In case the statutory funded status falls below certain thresholds, the U.S. Pensions Protection Act requires the deficit to be rectified with additional minimum employer contributions, spread over a seven year period, in order to avoid restrictions on the ability to pay some accelerated benefit forms, such as lump sums.
 The U.S. scheme is a final average pay plan and is closed to new hires.
 The participants accrued their pension benefits based on their final average monthly compensation and years of credited service.
 The pay and benefit accruals are frozen.
 The plan fiduciaries of the U.S. scheme are required by law to act in the interest of the funds' beneficiaries.
-In the United States, the fiduciary duties for the scheme are allocated between committees for annual inflation.
+In the United States, the fiduciary duties for the scheme are allocated between committees which are staffed by senior employees of the Group; the investment committee has the primary responsibility for the investment and management of plan assets.
+The defined benefit plans in the U.S. are insured with self-administrated pension funds, which are separate legal entities with plan assets being held independently of the Group.